-Nesmith takes the picture it to a personal level, as she describes the self-sabotage, brain-drain, and burnout inherent within a non-profit system inhibited from competing with for-profit talent scouts.
+Nesmith takes the picture to a personal level, as she describes the self-sabotage, brain-drain, and burnout inherent within a non-profit system inhibited from competing with for-profit talent scouts.

-TL;DR: non-profits don’t have mortality to motivate against mediocrity, nor do they have the incentives to reward excellence.
+non-profits don’t have mortality to motivate against mediocrity, nor do they have the incentives to reward excellence.

 This doesn’t even get into the deleterious effect of non-profit sector competition.
-As Christian Cotichini is fond of saying: “No matter who you are, odds are that the best talent works for someone else."
+As Christian Cotichini is fond of the saying: “No matter who you are, odds are that the best talent works for someone else."

-While this truism applies to the high paying for-profit sector, it’s doubly so for the non-profit sector.
+While this truism applies to the high-paying for-profit sector, it’s doubly so for the non-profit sector.
 The result is salary caps and financial stress as organizations compete for funds and talent.
 This nearly ensures that the most talented people will not be working on projects which benefit social good -- rather, working for themselves or helping a company ensure its dominant market position and large profit margins.

 A Third Option

 SMART goals could work.
 Expiration dates might help.
 Maybe it all sounds a little fire-and-brimstone for some, and that's OK.
-Crowdsourcing makes a third option possible: all or nothing incentive competitions!
+Crowdsourcing makes a third option possible: all-or-nothing incentive competitions!

 Non-profits, equipped with SMART goals and deadlines could structure an incentive challenge on the HeroX platform.
-Even without liquid funds available for a cash prize, an organization could put their money where their mouth is-- offering all their raised capital and human assets as a reward to the person or team who solves their challenge.
+Even without liquid funds available for a cash prize, an organization could put its money where its mouth is-- offering all raised capital and human assets as a reward to the person or team who solves their challenge.
 Instead of subjecting themselves and their supporters to the non-profit rat-race of fundraisers, fun runs, and charity balls-- all gestures which attempt to "rob Peter and pay Paul," so to speak.

-An organization could abandon its charity survival cycle and devote itself entirely to completion of a successful HeroX competition.
+An organization could abandon its charity survival cycle and devote itself entirely to the completion of a successful HeroX competition.

 They could even reach out to their fellow “competitors” other people and organizations interested in solving their challenge, pooling together money and human resources towards a definitive solution.

 This would require something scary from the people involved in non-profits: They would have to separate their identity from their job or position within their non-profit.
-They would have to risk the realizing the difference between gesture and resolution.
+They would have to risk realizing the difference between gesture and resolution.